mattmorana7/mattmorana7/index.md

 ## About Me

+Hello!
 My name is Matt Morana.
-This is my personal website and showcases some of my recent projects.
+I am completing my Master of Business Administration degree with a concentration in Business Analytics from Lehigh University in August 2022.
+I also attended Lehigh University for my undergraduate degree in the class of 2019, where I majored in Supply Chain Management and minored in Business Information Systems and International Relations.
+I was a 2-year captain of the varsity soccer team and continue to play soccer today (recreationally now).

 <!-- Upload your own photo and change the path -->